roocs/clisops/README.rst

 Online Demo
 -----------

+..
+  todo: Links have to be adjusted to the master or respective branch!

 You can try clisops online using Binder (just click on the binder link below), or view the notebooks on NBViewer.